 Let’s break down how you can set up a simple CRM system without the technical headaches and start running your business more efficiently today.

-Step 1: Identify What Your Simple CRM System Should Do
+Step 1: Define What Your CRM Needs to Do

 CRM stands for Customer Relationship Management, but don’t let the name intimidate you.
 At its core, it’s just a system to help you: